On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Monotonicity and Local Rigidity

 \subsection{Minimal Surfaces}

 Let $ \Sigma \subset N $ be a minimal surface immersed in a Riemannian $ 3 $-manifold $ N $.
 For any point $ p \in \Sigma $ and sufficiently small $ r > 0 $, the function:

 is monotone non-decreasing up to curvature correction terms when the ambient space $ N $ is not flat.
-In the Euclidean case $ N = \mathbb{R}^{3} $, the function is strictly monotonic and becomes constant if and only if $ \Sigma $ is a plane near $ p $ \citep{meeks2012survey, brendle2023minimal, white2016lecturesminimalsurfacetheory}.
+In the case $ N = \mathbb{R}^{3} $, the quantity is strictly monotonic and becomes constant if and only if $ \Sigma $ is a plane in a neighbourhood near $ p $ \citep{meeks2012survey, brendle2023minimal, white2016lecturesminimalsurfacetheory}.

 This reflects the second-order minimality condition satisfied by $ \Sigma $, where the rate of area growth relative to $ r^2 $ near a point quantifies how close the surface is to being flat.
 Thus, it serves as a regularity tool and as a control on local geometry.